gabriel-ferreras/ChipSeqPipeline/README.md

 #### Call peaks

-[`MACS`](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/05_peak_calling_macs.html) (Model-based Analysis of ChIP-Seq) is one of the most common algorithm for identifying transcript factor binding sites, so called peak-calling. [`MACS`](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/05_peak_calling_macs.html) evaluate the significance of enriched ChIP regions and find out the binding sites through combining the information of both sequencing tag position and orientation.
+[`MACS`](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/05_peak_calling_macs.html) (Model-based Analysis of ChIP-Seq) is one of the most common algorithm for identifying transcript factor binding sites, so called peak-calling, evaluate the significance of enriched ChIP regions and find out the binding sites through combining the information of both sequencing tag position and orientation.
+Peaks are therefore define as regiones in the genome where there is an accumulation of lectures, indicating the binding of a transcript factor.

 As indicated previously in the description of Input parameters, calling can be done in a broad manner (True/1) or as in narrow manner (False/0).
 In this sense, if broad-peaks are called, the algorithm will put nearby highly enriched regions into a broad region with loose cutoff